halwave/myscapetuary/README.md

 - **Single-page blog:** One page to rule them all.
 - **Minimal JS:** Only enough for cursor effects and background animations.
 - **Astro-first:** Leverage Astro’s static site rendering while sprinkling in small client-side effects.
+- **Responsive design:** Layout adapts gracefully to smaller screens — profile panel stacks on top of content, top nav scales with width.

 ## ⚡ Getting Started